 Dr Lisa Morgan, North Hertfordshire Psychology Services

-JUNE 2020 - I CURRENTLY HAVE NO SPACES AVAILABLE FOR NEW CLIENTS
+NOVEMBER 2020 - I CURRENTLY HAVE SPACE FOR NEW CLIENTS, BY PHONE OR VIDEO CALLS.

 Why might people see a Clinical Psychologist for therapy?